Lurgan: History

-Theobald Wolfe Tone would often pass through Lurgan on his journeys, writing in 1792 "Lurgan green as usual".
+Theobald Wolfe Tone would often pass through Lurgan on his journeys, writing in 1792 — "Lurgan green as usual".

 The Great Famine

-A workhouse was built in Lurgan and opened in 1841 under the stipulations of the Poor Law which stated that each Poor Law Union would build a workhouse to give relief to the increasing numbers of destitute poor.
-In 1821 the population of Lurgan was 2,715, this increased to 4,677 by 1841.
-There were a couple of reasons for this large growth in population.
-Firstly the opportunities provided by the booming linen industry led many to abandon their meagre living in rural areas and migrate to Lurgan in the hope of gaining employment.
-Secondly the ever-expanding town gave tradesmen the opportunity to secure work in the construction of new buildings such as Brownlow House.
+A workhouse was built in Lurgan, opening in 1841 under the stipulations of the Poor Law, which stated that each Poor Law Union would build a workhouse to give relief to the increasing numbers of destitute poor.
+In 1821, Lurgan's population was 2,715; this increased to 4,677 within 20 years, by 1841.
+There were a number of reasons for this sudden surge in population; the opportunities provided by the booming linen industry of the day led many workers to abandon their likely-meagre living (in rural areas), relocating to Lurgan with the hopes of gaining employment.
+Furthermore, the ever-expanding town gave tradesmen the opportunity to secure work in construction of new structures and building, such as Brownlow House.

-The large numbers of poor workers migrating to the town inevitably resulted in over-crowding and a very low standard of living.
-When the potato crop failed for a second time in 1846 the resulting starvation led to a quickly overcrowded workhouse which by the end of 1846 exceeded its 800 capacity.
-In an attempt to alleviate the problem a relief committee was established in Lurgan as they were in other towns.
-The relief committees raised money by subscription from local landowners, gentry and members of the clergy and were matched by funds from Dublin.
-With these monies food was bought and distributed to the ever-increasing numbers of starving people at soup kitchens.
-In an attempt to provide employment and thereby give the destitute the means to buy food, Lord Lurgan devised a scheme of land- drainage on his estate.
+Eventually, the excess numbers of poorer workers moving into town resulted in issues of over-crowding, poor sanitation and a very low general standard of living.
+When the potato crop failed for a second time in 1846, the subsequent famine in-turn led to a workhouse which had exceeded its 800-person capacity, by the end of that year.
+In an attempt to alleviate the problem, a relief committee was established in Lurgan, as was customary in other towns.
+The relief committee raised money by subscriptions from local landowners, gentry and members of the clergy, with the funds being matched from Dublin.
+With this setup, food was purchased and distributed to the ever-increasing numbers of starving people via soup kitchens.
+In an attempt to provide employment, and thereby give the destitute the means to buy their own food items, Lord Lurgan devised a scheme of land-drainage on his estate.

-The so-called 'famine roads' were not built in Lurgan to the same extent as the rest of Ireland, although land owners also provided outdoor relief by employing labourers to lower hills and repair existing road.
-During the period 1846 to 1849 the famine claimed 2,933 lives in the Lurgan Union alone.
-The Lurgan workhouse was situated in the grounds of what is now Lurgan Hospital and a commemorative mural can be seen along the adjacent Tandragee Road.
+The so-called "famine roads" were not built in Lurgan in the same way as the rest of Ireland, although land owners also provided outdoor relief by employing labourers to lower hills or repair existing road issues.
+During the period between 1846–1849, the famine claimed 2,933 lives in the Lurgan Union alone.
+The workhouse was situated on the grounds of what is now Lurgan Hospital, where a commemorative mural can be seen along the adjacent Tandragee Road.